aleen42/PersonalWiki/Programming/JavaScript/Framework/react/think_in_react/think_in_react.md

 Simply ask three questions about each piece of data:

-1. Is it passed in from a parent via props?
+1. Is it **passed in from a parent via props**?
 If so, it probably isn't state.
 2. Does it **remain unchanged over time**?
 If so, it probably isn't state.
 3. Can you **compute it based on any other state or props** in your component?
 If so, it isn't state.